RDYG18/Rene-wind-preventive-maintenance/README.md

 ## Model building undersampled data

-To address class imbalance from the opposite direction, I applied Random Undersampling, which reduced the number of majority class samples (non-failures) to match the minority class (failures).
+To address class imbalance from the opposite direction, I applied Random Undersampling, which reduced the number of majority class samples (non failures) to match the minority class (failures).
 This resulted in a balanced training set with 1,666 total observations (833 per class).
-The same six models were trained and evaluated using 5-fold cross-validation and tested on the same validation set using recall as the main performance metric.

-Random Forest was the best-performing model under undersampling, achieving the highest recall on the validation set (89.9%) and strong consistency during cross-validation.
-It handled the reduced dataset well without losing its predictive power, confirming its reliability for failure detection even with limited data.
+Among the three approaches tested (original, oversampled, and undersampled), the undersampled model delivered the best recall, reaching up to 89.8% on the validation set with the Gradient Boosting model.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a12cc0d9-27bf-446e-904f-e71480df30d2" width="400"/>